 The traditional purpose of yoga is for one to learn how to control and enhance the body to achieve balance in the mind and with the world.

 Yoga is incredibly beneficial to physical health, as it promotes flexibility and encourages proper breathing.

 However, it also holds tremendous psychological value, especially to those recovering from substance abuse.

-Countless substance abuse treatment centers have incorporated yoga into their therapy regimen for these benefits, and one of the most often-overlooked perks of practicing yoga is the potential for rebuilding one’s sense of self.
+Countless substance abuse treatment centers have incorporated yoga into their therapy regimen, and one of the most often-overlooked perks of practicing yoga is the potential for rebuilding one’s sense of self.

 Yoga And The Ego

-Most people who have at least passing knowledge of yoga may wonder why or how yoga could strengthen the ego.
+People who have at least a passing knowledge of yoga may wonder why or how yoga can strengthen the ego.

-After all, the purpose of yoga is to enhance one’s love of the world by removing selfish thoughts.
+After all, a goal of yoga is to enhance one’s love of the world by removing selfish thoughts.

 However, yoga also helps cultivate a stronger sense of internal understanding that many people who struggle with addiction lack or lose in the throes of their bad habits.

-The ego can be detrimental in some aspects, but ultimately it can be an important driving force in encouraging a person to acknowledge his or her value and place in the world.
+The ego can be detrimental in some ways, but ultimately it can be an important driving force in encouraging a person to acknowledge his or her value and place in the world.